Odeon Theatre de l’Europe district

 The elegant Classical building is supported with columns and framed with arcades.

-It faces the semi-circular Place de l’Odeon, which is framed by four concave buildings.
+It faces the semi-circular Place de l’Odeon and its four concave buildings.

-Both the theatre and the square were developed in 1782 on the site of the gardens of the Hôtel de Condé.
+Both the theatre and the square were developed in 1782 on the gardens of the Hôtel de Condé.

-The streets that lead into the square and run along the theatre are all named after a renowned playwright:
+The streets that lead to the square were all named after a renowned playwright: